Exciting Path of Exile Patch Updates

 Defensive Synergies and Changes

 The current focus on evasion highlights the importance of layered defenses in Path of Exile.
-Evasion excels because it ensures players are less likely to be struck consecutively, making it an effective strategy when paired with conditional damage mitigation items like the Kinugi, which reduces incoming damage by 35% if you've not been hit recently.
+Evasion excels because it means players are less likely to be struck consecutively, making it an effective strategy when paired with conditional damage mitigation items like the Kinugi, which reduces incoming damage by 35% if you've not been hit recently.
 This layering of defense mechanisms exemplifies why combining evasion with other defenses like armor results in a much more robust strategy.
 Each alone may not provide adequate protection, but together, they create a resilient shield against various threats.

 Significant Nerfs and Buffs